top of page

 Gerry will continue to stand up to say that assault weapons and high-capacity magazines belong in the military, not in homes or our parks, streets, or schools.

-Gerry has been a champion to pass legislation in 2022 to bar guns from public meetings such as school board meetings, where they are used to intimidate.
+Gerry has been a champion to pass legislation to bar guns from public meetings such as school board meetings, where they are used to intimidate.

 As a teacher in public health, he will keep working to recognize that guns, suicide (and efforts) and behavioral health are inter-related public health problems – and that Washington far exceeds the national average in regard to the percent of gun deaths which are by suicide.